-13.3 3 Share Warrants, Share Warrants for Founders, stock options and free Shares Granted to Senior Executives and Directors 13.4 History of Allocation of Share Warrants, Share Warrants for Founders and stock options 13.5 5 Share Warrants, Share Warrants for Founders or Stock Options of the Company Granted to the Company's Top Ten Employees 13.6 History of Allocation of Free Shares 143 143 13.7 Benefits of Senior Executives 144 13.8 Compliance of Total Executive Director Compensation with the Recommendations of MiddleNext Code 144 13.9 Amount of Provisions Made or Recorded by the Company for the Payment of Pensions, Retirement Plans or Other Benefits 144 14 BOARD PRACTICES 145 14.1 Terms of Office of Members of the Corporate Bodies and Management Bodies 146 14.2 .2 Information on Service Contracts Between Members of the Administrative and Management Bodies and the Company 14.3 Committees of the Board of Directors 146 146 14.4 Statement Relating to Corporate Governance 149 14.5 Operating principals of the Board of Directors 150 15 EMPLOYEES 153 15.1 Human Resources Management 154 15.2 Shareholdings and stock options 155 15.3 Employee arrangements 155 16 MAJOR SHAREHOLDERS 157 16.1 Allocation of share capital 158 16.2 Shareholders' Voting Rights 160 16.3 Control Structure 160 16.4 Agreement likely to a change of control 160 17 RELATED PARTY TRANSACTIONS 161 17.1 Agreements with the Company's Major Shareholders 162 17.2 Transactions with Key Management Persons 162 17.3 Statutory Auditor's Report on Regulated Agreements and Commitments for the Fiscal Year Ending December 31, 2018 163
+13.3 Share Warrants, Share Warrants for founders, stock options and free Shares Granted to Senior Executives and Directors 141 17.3 17.4 Regulated Agreements Statutory Auditors' Special Report on regulated 167 13.4 History of Allocation of Share Warrants, Share Warrants for Founders and Stock Options 143 agreements 167 13.5 Share Warrants, Share Warrants for Founders or Stock Options of the Company granted to the Company's top ten employees 143 18 FINANCIAL INFORMATION CONCERNING THE GROUP'S ASSETS AND LIABILITIES, FINANCIAL POSITION AND PROFITS AND 13.6 History of Allocation Of Free Shares 145 LOSSES 169 13.7 Benefits of Senior Executives 145 18.1 Historical Financial Information 170 13.8 Equity ratio between the level of compensation 18.2 Interim and Other Financial Information 222 of the Chairman and Chief Executive Officer and the compensation average and median 18.3 Auditing of Historical Annual Financial Information 222 of the Company's employees 146 18.4 Proforma Financial Information 222 13.9 Compliance of Total Executive Director 18.5 Dividend Policy 222 Compensation with the Recommendations 4.47 18.6 Legal and Arbitration Proceedings 222 40.40 of Middlenext Code 147 18.7 Significant Changein Financial Position 222 13.10 Amount of Provisions Made or Recorded by the Company for the Payment of Pensions, Retirement Plans or Other Benefits 147 10 ADDITIONAL INFORMATION 225 19.1 Share Capital 226 74 BOARD PRACTICES 149 19.2 Constitutive Documents and Bylaws 240 14.1 Terms of Office of Members of the Corporate Bodies and Management Bodies 150 Constitutive Bocaments and Dylaws 14.2 Information on Service Contracts between 20 MATERIAL CONTRACTS 245 Members of the Administrative and Management Bodies and the Company 150 20.1 Collaboration, Partnership and Related Agreements 246 14.3 Committees of the Board of Directors 150 20.2 In-License Agreements 246 14.4 Statement Relating to Corporate Governance 153 20.3 Manufacturing Agreement 247 14.5 Operating Principals of the Board of Directors 154 15 EMPLOYEES 157 21 DOCUMENTS AVAILABLE 249 15.1 Human Resources Management 158 15.2 Shareholdings and stock options 159 22 GLOSSARY 251 15.3 Employee arrangements 159 . , 23 ANNEXES 253 16 MAJOR SHAREHOLDERS 161 ANNE 16.1 Allocation of share capital 162 R INFORMATION RELATING TO THE FINANCIAL MENTS OF GENSIGHT BIOLOGICS S.A.
+16.2 Shareholders' Voting Rights 164 T COMPANY 254 16.3 Control Structure 164 16.4 Agreement likely to a change of control 164 17 RELATED PARTY TRANSACTIONS 165 17.1 Agreements with the Company's Major Shareholders 166 17.2 Transactions with Key Management Persons 166 , 0 -